Side Income from Your Automotive Skills

 Small businesses with 5-20 vehicles — landscapers, plumbers, delivery companies — often don't have a reliable mechanic.
 They're paying retail at chain shops or dealer prices.
 If you can offer after-hours or weekend maintenance on a contract basis, you fill a real need.

-Oil changes, brake jobs, basic maintenance — work you can do in your sleep.
+Oil changes, brake jobs, basic maintenance — bread-and-butter work.
 The key is reliability.
 Show up when you say you will, keep records, and these contracts become steady recurring income.
+Recurring income is the best kind because you can plan around it and automate it straight into your brokerage account.

 Teaching and Training